-As of March 16, 2021, Stonepeak owned approximately 72.7% of our issued and outstanding common units.
-Pursuant to Section 15.1 of our partnership agreement, if at any time Stonepeak holds more than 80% of our outstanding common units (which could occur prior to the end of 2021) and transfers all of the common units held by it to our general partner or a controlled affiliate of our general partner, then Stonepeak will be able to cause our general partner or a controlled affiliate of our general partner to exercise its right to acquire all, but not less than all, of our common units held by persons other than our general partner and its controlled affiliates at a price equal to the greater of (1) the average of the daily closing price of our common units over the 20 trading days preceding the date three days before notice of exercise of the limited call right is first mailed and (2) the highest per-unit price paid by our general partner or any of its controlled affiliates for common units during the 90-day period preceding the date such notice is first mailed.
+As of November 9, 2021, Stonepeak and its affiliates (including the selling unitholder) owned approximately 53.8% of our issued and outstanding common units.
+Pursuant to Section 15.1 of our partnership agreement, if at any time Stonepeak holds more than 80% of our outstanding common and transfers all of the common units held by it to our general partner or a controlled affiliate of our general partner, then Stonepeak will be able to cause our general partner or a controlled affiliate of our general partner to exercise its right to acquire all, but not less than all, of our common units held by persons other than our general partner and its controlled affiliates at a price equal to the greater of (1) the average of the daily closing price of our common units over the 20 trading days preceding the date three days before notice of exercise of the limited call right is first mailed and (2) the highest per-unit price paid by our general partner or any of its controlled affiliates for common units during the 90-day period preceding the date such notice is first mailed.
 As a result, common unitholders may be required to sell their common units at an undesirable time or price and may not receive any return or a negative return on their investment.
 Common unitholders may also incur tax liability upon a sale of their units.
 Our general partner is not obligated to obtain a fairness opinion regarding the value of common units to be repurchased upon exercise of the limited call right.
-Furthermore, there is no restriction in our partnership agreement that prevents our general partner from causing us to issue additional common units, including common units issued pursuant to the letter agreement, dated as of November 16, 2020, between the Partnership and Stonepeak Catarina, and then exercising its limited call right.
+Furthermore, there is no restriction in our partnership agreement that prevents our general partner from causing us to issue additional common units, including common units issued pursuant to the Stonepeak Letter Agreement, dated as of November 16, 2020, between the Partnership and Stonepeak Catarina, and then exercising its limited call right.
 If our general partner exercises its limited call right, the effect would be to take us private and, if the common units are subsequently deregistered, the Partnership will no longer be subject to the reporting requirements of the Securities Exchange Act of 1934, as amended.